Update cookies preferences

 CEDIA, along with the CTA, is the CI industry’s voice in Washington DC whenever there is any legislation affecting the low-voltage industry.
 The home technology industry needs CEDIA and the CTA, just as it does the Home Technology Association, and the many benefits they bring to integration firms and technicians.

 Ideally integration companies would have both CEDIA and HTA Certifications.
 Integration firms would have CEDIA certified technicians, and the company itself would be HTA Certified.
-In regard to certifications, CEDIA and the HTA certify different things.
+Regarding certifications, CEDIA and the HTA certify different things.
 CEDIA certifies individuals.
 The HTA certifies companies as to their technical ability, customer service, and reputation.
-In conclusion, the HTA supports CEDIA, and CEDIA supports the HTA in its mission.

 What are HTA certification requirements?